How 4-7-8 breathing works

 When to use it

 Before sleep, when thoughts keep circling; after a stressful call or message; in any quiet moment when you notice tension building.
 It is most effective sitting or lying down, with your back supported.
-Four cycles take about a minute and a half; you can repeat the set once if you need more.
+The guided session runs 10 cycles — about three minutes; it is fine to stop earlier the moment you feel calm enough.

 FAQ